pad

 All tax-exempt non-profits are public charities.
 Some tax exempts are public charities, typically those with a broad base of financial support, as well as churches, schools, hospitals, and organizations that support other public charities.
 Other tax-exempt nonprofits are private foundations.
 Different IRS tax rules apply to each type of tax exempt organization, with the preference being for public charity status, if available.

 Once I have my organization's 501(c)(3) tax status approved, I'm home free.
-State tax exemption is a separate undertaking and is in California generally necessary to avoid the imposition of state taxes on a non-profit.
-A separate application and approval process is required, and - as stated above - additional exemptions / approvals / registrations may also be required, for example, for sales/use tax and property tax exemptions.
+A separate state tax exemption may be necessary to avoid the imposition of state taxes on a non-profit.
+A separate application and approval process may be required, and - as stated above - additional exemptions / approvals / registrations may also be required, for example, for sales/use tax and property tax exemptions.

 In general, the more control and the more pay or benefits the founders or any small group of individuals are receiving from a particular non-profit entity, the more difficulty that entity is going to have obtaining and maintaining tax-exempt status.
 In sum, a non-profit is a way to provide for others and for the community at large, not a road to riches for its founders.
 Those who work for non-profits, whether they are founders, board members, or otherwise, generally make less than they could make working for a profit corporation.